dandailey/holocron/docs/guides/refreshing-context.md

 ## Loading Context

+### Manual Loading
 When starting a new session, check for context refresh files in `_memory/context_refresh/` and read the most recent one to get up to speed.

+### Automated Loading
+Use `holo onboard` to automatically:
+- Display the framework guide
+- Process any pending context refreshes (files with `_PENDING_` prefix)
+- Rename pending files to mark them as executed
+- Display the content of processed refreshes

+This ensures you never miss a context refresh and automates the file management workflow.